 The team surveys one of our favourite sites, a submerged reef flat that is the closest to the ongoing reclamation at Pulau Sudong.

 So far, the shore is still alive!
 We didn't check the shore at peak mass coral bleaching last year.
 So it was a relief to see the coral situation seems as usual.
 Also a nice to surprise to see denser growths of seagrasses throughout the reef flat.
-The rest of team make all the special finds which I will update with later.
+The rest of team find Giant clams, encounter huge jellyfishes, special sea anemone and the usual colourful reef life.

 Today, there was a large jack-up rig very close to western Terumbu Bemban - these are usually used for soil investigation.
 On Pulau Sudong itself, there were large heavy earth-moving vehicles on the seawall.
 We also saw a total of 3 propped up poles on Terumbu Bemban, arrayed along the length of western Terumbu Bemban.
 Probably part of the Sudong reclamation, although outside the work site designated in the Port Marine Notice.